2nd Floor Party Room

 2. Management Report

 a.
 Business and Activities – Property Manager Tim Patricio will review current business and activities of interest.

 b.
 Engineer’s Report – Property Manager Tim Patricio will review activity of interest from the Maintenance team.

 c.
 Recent Sales Activity – Property Manager Tim Patricio will review the most recent Sales.
 The current Sales & Lease reports are attached to the meeting report for Board.

 There being no further business, the Board will consider adjourning the meeting.

-A sample motion: “I move the Board of Directors adjourns the June 25, 2018 Board Meeting at _ _ PM.”
+A sample motion: “I move the Board of Directors adjourns the February 13, 2023 Board Meeting at PM.”

-The Board and Management will address feedback and questions from Unit Owners.
+The Board of Directors and Management will welcome and address feedback and questions from Unit Owners.

 The next Board Meetings are scheduled for Monday February 27th and March 13th at 7:30PM, unless otherwise posted.
 Later in the Spring, on Tuesday April 25th at 7PM, there will be a Resident Forum, open to Owners and residents.
 At this time, all such events are anticipated to be held in the 2nd Floor Party Room.